megonilus/rtask/README.md

 ## Notes

 I'm still learning Rust and programming itself — please excuse any bugs, weird behavior, or silly mistakes in the code.
-If you notice anything broken, feel free to open an issue or PR!
+I'm not very active on Github so I can go a long time without responding to PRs and Issues

 Also, forgive my poor English if something sounds odd :)

 Thanks for trying `rtask`!